Asbestos Maintenance at CUMC

 Yes, asbestos was used during the construction of buildings until the 1970’s.
-Many buildings on campus are known to have asbestos containing building materials (ACBM) in good physical condition.
-Compliance monitors proper maintenance and, when required, safe removal of asbestos.
+At the medical center, the administrative, academic, and housing properties are known to have asbestos containing building materials (ACBM) in good physical condition, which do not pose health risks.
+Facilities Compliance monitors proper maintenance and, when required, safe removal of asbestos.

 Can I tell if something is asbestos?

 No. It is not possible to visually determine if the substrate contains asbestos unless the material is labeled.
 If you have any questions about asbestos call the CUMC Asbestos Coordinator, Yvonne Wojcicki at 212-305-0776 or email@example.com.

 CUMC takes several steps to ensure a safe and healthy work environment on campus.
 Before any renovation, an environmental consultant determines through survey and/or sampling if asbestos is present and if it would be impacted during renovation.
 If the substance in question is damaged or will be impacted during renovation, a licensed asbestos abatement contractor will perform asbestos abatement.
 A third-party environmental consultant is retained to monitor the work and airborne levels of asbestos during removal activities.

 What should I do if I encounter asbestos on campus?